Mayfield throws 3 TD passes as Browns down Bengals 26-18

 “We came into this season thinking, ‘We can win this division,'” Driskel said.
 “You have to look at yourself and ask, ‘What can I do to prevent this next week or next season?'”

 Mayfield has Browns fans convinced there are glory days ahead.
-The No. 1 overall pick challenged Clevelanders to fill FirstEnergy Stadium for the home finale, and they did show with a surge in ticket sales this week.
+He challenged Clevelanders to fill FirstEnergy Stadium for the home finale, and they did show with a surge in ticket sales this week.

 The Browns were officially eliminated from the playoffs on Saturday.
 That hardly dampened the enthusiasm around a team that has recovered from a 0-16 season and become one of the league’s best stories in 2018.